-As a thumb rule, an investor should not be paying more than ~3% of the portfolio as advisory fees per annum.
-Therefore to justify our fees one should have a minimum capital of Rs 7 lacs.
+As a thumb rule, an investor should not be paying more than 2-3% of the portfolio as advisory fees per annum.
+Therefore to justify Treasure Trove's annual subscription fee one should have a minimum capital of Rs 7 lacs.
 If you have a lower capital to start with, but are confident of adding at regular intervals, then also you may opt for the service.
-For smaller portfolios mutual funds via monthly SIP could be a more cost effective way to invest in a professionally managed & diversified portfolio.
+For smaller portfolios index or mutual funds (via monthly SIP) could be a more cost effective way to invest in a diversified portfolio.

 While researching stocks we do not constrain ourselves on market cap or sectors.
 We look at small caps, mid caps as well as large caps.
-Wherever we see value and find opportunity to make high absolute returns with limited downside risks, we go ahead with researching it in more depth.
-In the long run, it's advisable to have a multi-cap and diversified portfolio.
+Wherever we see value and find opportunity to make high absolute returns with limited downside risks, we go ahead with researching it in more depth, making Treasure Trove a collection of sector-agnostic multi-cap stocks.

-When we worked at designing this portfolio, we did not start by looking at any index.
-We followed a bottom-up stock picking strategy where we assessed downside risks, visibility of earnings, size of the market opportunity, management competence & integrity and judging attractiveness at prevailing market prices.
+Our starting point isn’t any index rather we follow a bottom-up stock picking strategy where we assess downside risks, visibility of earnings, size of the market opportunity, management competence & integrity and judge attractiveness at prevailing market prices.